XcooBee/xcoobee-php-sdk/README.md

 ## addEventSubscription(arrayOfEventAndHandlerPairs,[campaignId],[config])

-You can register subscriptions to hooks by calling the addEventSubscription function and providing the event and handler pairs `eventname => handler`.
+You can register subscriptions to hooks by calling the addEventSubscription function and providing the event (as specified in this document) and handler pairs `eventname => handler`.

 There is no wildcard event subscription, however, you can add many handlers at one time.

+TODO: replace with PHP example
 ```
 Example JavaScript:
 addEventSubscription([{"ConsentDeclined":"declinedHandler"}],"ifddb4cd9-d6ea-4005-9c7a-aeb104bc30be",myConfigObj);